Sunflower Showdown: Baseball

 The schools first met on the baseball field in 1898.
-The all-time series record is disputed between the two schools, with the KU media guide listing the Jayhawks ahead 185-176-1, while the KSU media guide list the series with KSU ahead 178-169-1 (following the 2017 regular season).
+The all-time series record is disputed between the two schools, with the KU media guide listing the Jayhawks ahead 198-187-1, while the KSU media guide list the series with KSU ahead 189-182-1 (as of April 22, 2025).
 The discrepancy is likely the result of highly inaccurate records by both schools for the early years of the series, with games missing from both record books.
 For example, in the 1912 season the KU media guide states that the teams met four times with KU winning three of four.
 On the other hand, the KSU media guide lists only one matchup, with KSU the victor.
 A four-game series was the standard at the time, as both record books reflect a four-game series in 1911 and 1913.
 Another example is in the 1914 season where the KU record books reflect four matchups with each team winning two, while the KSU books show only two matchups and KSU the winner of both.
 In the 1916 season the KSU record books show a four-game series with KU winning all four, while KU books do not reflect having played KSU at all.
-These sort of discrepancies are frequent until the late 20s when both schools books begin to coincide.
+These sorts of discrepancies are frequent until the late 20s when both schools books begin to coincide.

-Series standings
+Overall all-sports series standings

 The schools compete annually in football, men's basketball, women's basketball, women's volleyball, baseball, cross country, track and field, women's tennis, rowing, men's golf, and women's golf.
 Kansas State does not currently sponsor fast-pitch softball and neither sponsor men's tennis.
 Below are the series records in the major sports that both schools currently compete in.
-Kansas leads the active series in all sports combined 630–505–9 according to KU or 615–510–9 according to K-State.
+Kansas leads the active series in all sports combined 635–509–9 according to KU or 620–514–9 according to K-State.